 Important individual differences may influence the interpretation of auditory displays such that different users may interpret the same sounds to have different meanings.
-If a technology strives toward universal accessibility, the interface designer should be aware of the range and variety of individual differences that must be accommodated (e.g., Meyer & Rose, 2000).
+If a technology strives toward universal access, the interface designer should be aware of the range and variety of individual differences that must be accommodated (e.g., Meyer and Rose, 2000).
 For universal design, then, individual differences represent not only a crucially important design challenge, but also an opportunity to meet the needs of diverse populations of users.
 Individual difference variables that may be relevant to the interpretation of auditory displays include cognitive abilities (e.g., memory and attention), musical ability, listening skills, learning styles, and perceptual abilities.
+As discussed in the following, researchers have only just begun to examine the role of these individual difference variables in the comprehension of auditory displays.
+It is also important to note that researchers have yet to consider potential cultural influences on the interpretation of auditory displays or sounds in general, and these types of studies could provide valuable and heretofore lacking insight regarding crosscultural differences or similarities in meaning-making for sounds.

 Walker and Lane (2001) found differences between groups of visually impaired and sighted listeners in magnitude estimation tasks.
-As mentioned above, this study indicated that in some situations visually impaired and sighted listeners intuit the same polarities for data-to-display mappings, but in other cases different polarities result.
-Sighted individuals, for example, preferred a positive polarity when mapping frequency to the conceptual dimension "number of dollars", whereas visually impaired individuals preferred a negative polarity.
+As mentioned previously, this study indicated that in some situations visually impaired and sighted listeners intuit the same polarities for data-to-display mappings, but in other cases different polarities result.
+Sighted individuals, for example, preferred a positive polarity when mapping frequency to the conceptual dimension "number of dollars," whereas visually impaired individuals preferred a negative polarity.
 Auditory interface designers must empirically examine and anticipate these potential conflicting intuitions across user groups and take caution against unknowingly creating a display that is biased against universal access.

-Researchers have further suggested that the transient nature of auditory displays may impose inordinate burdens on memory (Frauenberger et al., 2007b; Morley et al., 1999), a concern that warrants a consideration of the impact of cognitive abilities (e.g., memory, attention, etc.) on auditory display performance.
+Researchers have further suggested that the transient nature of auditory displays may impose inordinate burdens on memory (Frauenberger, Stockman, and Bourguet, 2007b; Morley et al., 1999), a concern that warrants a consideration of the impact of cognitive abilities (e.g., memory, attention, etc.) on auditory display performance.
 Walker and Mauney (2004) studied the impact of individual differences in cognitive abilities on auditory magnitude estimation tasks.
 They found some evidence that cognitive abilities affected the interpretation of auditory displays.
-Listeners with better scores on working memory capacity (WMC) and nonverbal reasoning measures performed better on the magnitude estimation task than those listeners who had lowers scores of WMC and spatial reasoning, however, the scaling slope of the data-to-display mappings did not seem to be affected by cognitive abilities, musical experience, or demographic variables (Walker & Mauney, 2004).
+Listeners with better scores on working memory capacity (WMC) and nonverbal reasoning measures performed better on the magnitude estimation task than those listeners who had lower scores on WMC and nonverbal reasoning tests; however, the scaling slope of the data-to-display mappings did not seem to be affected by cognitive abilities, musical experience, or demographic variables (Walker and Mauney, 2004).
 Mauney (2006) investigated cognitive abilities and musical experience as predictors of frequency and tempo discrimination.
-Participants completed the Operation Span (O-span) task as a measure of working memory capacity and the Raven's Progressive Matrices task as a measure of nonverbal reasoning.
-The results of the regression analyses show that performance on the Raven's and O-span tests seemed to predict some, but not all, tested frequency and tempo discrimination thresholds, with better cognitive abilities associated with lower thresholds.
+Participants completed the Operation span (O-span) task as a measure of working memory capacity and the Raven's progressive matrices task as a measure of nonverbal reasoning.
+Results showed that performance on the Raven's and O-span tests seemed to predict some, but not all, tested frequency and tempo discrimination thresholds, with better cognitive abilities associated with lower thresholds.
 As this pattern of results suggested, the role of cognitive abilities in the comprehension of auditory displays is not well understood, although there is reason to believe that further research will yield stable relationships between certain cognitive abilities and performance with auditory stimuli.
-The generally transient nature of auditory displays may impose memory demands that could exacerbate individual differences in cognitive variables, so good auditory interface design will require the intuitive use of audio that does not require memorization of large catalogs of sounds.
+The generally transient nature of auditory displays may impose memory demands that could exacerbate individual differences in cognitive variables, so good auditory interface design will require the intuitive use of audio that does not require memorization of large catalogues of sounds.